On the critical group of hinge graphs: Preliminaries

 While it is sufficient to consider any divisor as an element of the critical group, we are mainly interested in a particular type of divisor that can be thought of as a representative element modulo chip-firing equivalence.

 \begin{definition} Let $K(G)$ be the critical group of a graph $G$.
-We say a divisor $D$ is a $q$-reduced divisor if \begin{enumerate} \item $D(v) \geq 0$ for all $v \neq q$ and \item for every nonempty subset of vertices $V' \subseteq V(G)\setminus \{q\}$, if we take $D(v)$ and fire every vertex in $V'$, then some vertex in $V'$ has associated integer $r < 0$. \end{enumerate} \end{definition} Note that $q$-reduced divisors are not used explicitly in this paper, but it is worth mentioning that all divisors discussed will be $q$-reduced.
+We say a divisor $D$ is a $q$-reduced divisor if for any vertex $q$ of $D$, \begin{enumerate} \item $D(v) \geq 0$ for all $v \neq q$ and \item for every nonempty subset of vertices $V' \subseteq V(G)\setminus \{q\}$, if we take $D(v)$ and fire every vertex in $V'$, then some vertex in $V'$ has associated integer $r < 0$. \end{enumerate} \end{definition} Note that $q$-reduced divisors are not used explicitly in this paper, but it is worth mentioning that all divisors discussed will be multiples of $q$-reduced divisors.

-\begin{theorem}[Theorem 4, \cite{GlassKaplan}] Let $G$ be a finite connected graph and $q \in V (G)$.
-Then every divisor class in $K(G)$ contains a unique $q$-reduced divisor. \end{theorem}

-Next we will introduce definitions specific to a particular family of graphs.
+Next, we introduce definitions specific to a particular family of graphs.

 \begin{definition} A \emph{hinge graph} is a graph constructed by ``adjoining" or ``gluing" several cycle graphs via a shared edge and consequent pair of vertices.
-We call the cycles used to construct the hinge graph the \emph{base shapes}, and will sometimes refer to them as \emph{cycles} of the hinge graph. \begin{itemize} \item In the case when all base shapes are identical, these hinge graphs are denoted $\mathcal{H}_{k,n}$, where $k$ is the number of vertices of the base shape (including the pair of shared vertices) and $n$ is the number of copies of the base shape. \item For different cycles, we instead use the notation $\mathcal{H}_{k_1-1,k_2-1,\dots, k_n-1}$, where $k_i$ refers to the number of vertices of each base shape.
+We call the cycles used to construct the hinge graph the \emph{base shapes}, and will sometimes refer to them as \emph{cycles} of the hinge graph. \begin{itemize} \topsep{.5em} \itemsep{.5em} \item In the case when all base shapes are identical, these hinge graphs are denoted $\mathcal{H}_{k,n}$, where $k$ is the number of vertices of the base shape (including the pair of shared vertices) and $n$ is the number of copies of the base shape. \item For different cycles, we instead use the notation $\mathcal{H}_{k_1-1,k_2-1,\dots, k_n-1}$, where $k_i$ refers to the number of vertices of each base shape.
 (Note that this notation differs from identical base shapes since we use $k_i-1$ instead of $k_i$ for its usefulness in the proofs of forthcoming results.) \end{itemize} \end{definition}

 Refer to Figure \ref{fig:div} for examples of hinge graphs.
 In the case of cycles with four vertices, which are taken as squares, these graphs are called \emph{book graphs} as their structure resembles that of several pages.